cztomsik/tokamak/README.md

 project which is going to production soon, so it's not just a toy, it actually works.

+That said, it is **not designed to be used alone**, but with a reverse proxy in front of it, like Nginx or Cloudfront, which will handle SSL, caching, sanitization, etc.

 ## Getting started

 Simple things should be easy to do.